IBM-Blockchain-Starter-Kit/api-bootstrap/docs/cert-manager.md

 # Using Certificate Manager as Wallet

 This api-bootstrap provides option to setup the Hyperledger Fabric [wallet](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/wallet.html) using the [Certificate Manager](https://cloud.ibm.com/docs/services/certificate-manager?topic=certificate-manager-about-certificate-manager) service on IBM Cloud.
-The Certificate Manager services allows developers to store and manage SSL/TLS certificates and associcated private keys.
-This makes it a great candidate to use for storing user identities for the blockcahin application users, who will need certificate with private key to connect to a blockchain network.
-This api-bootstap makes use of the npm library [@blockchainlabs/ibm-certificate-manager-wallet](https://www.npmjs.com/package/@blockchainlabs/ibm-certificate-manager-wallet) to setup the Certifcate Manager service for use as Hyperledger Fabric wallet.
+The Certificate Manager services allows developers to store and manage SSL/TLS certificates and associated  private keys.
+This makes it a great candidate to use for storing user identities for the blockchain application users, who will need certificate with private key to connect to a blockchain network.
+This api-bootstap makes use of the npm library [@blockchainlabs/ibm-certificate-manager-wallet](https://www.npmjs.com/package/@blockchainlabs/ibm-certificate-manager-wallet) to setup the Certificate Manager service for use as Hyperledger Fabric wallet.

 ## Create the Certificate Manager service